razeware/emitron-Android/README.md

 # emitron (Android)

 __emitron__ is the code name for the raywenderlich.com app.
-This repo contains the code for the iOS version of the app.
+This repo contains the code for the Android version of the app.

 ## Contributing